Visual search and "shop the look": turning a customer photo into a buyable cart

 Shop-the-look extends visual search to a whole scene.
 Instead of one product, the image contains several, an outfit, a styled room, and each is detected and made individually tappable.
 The shopper sees the look they liked and can buy any part of it without leaving the image.

 This is where it meets UGC.
 A studio flat-lay is shoppable but inert.
-A real customer wearing the outfit, in real light, is the image a shopper actually wants to recreate, and making that image shop-the-look turns aspiration into a cart in one tap.
+A real customer wearing the outfit, in real light, is the image a shopper actually wants to recreate.
+Make that image shop-the-look and you turn aspiration into a cart in one tap.
 The customer photo does the persuading; the tagging does the routing.

 How it works under the hood